inth3wild/frontend-developer-assessment/Recreated Design/README.md

 **Recreated Design**

-This is a fully responsive recreation of the figma design using React, Tailwind CSS, and Mapbox GL.
+This is a fully responsive implementation of the figma design using React, Tailwind CSS, and Mapbox GL.

 <img src="./src/assets/images/figma-design.jpg" alt="Figma Design Screenshot" >